nobl9/terraform-n9-export-aws/README.md

     ```hcl
     aws_region = "<AWS_REGION_WHERE_TO_DEPLOY_RESOURCES>"  # Region where Terraform provsion S3 bucket.
     external_id_provided_by_nobl9 = "<EXTERNAL_ID_FOR_ORGANIZATION>"  # Previously obtained from Nobl9 external id.
-    # Specify desired name for bucket that has to be globally unique e.g. n9-exported-data-1234
+    # Specify the desired name for a bucket that must be globally unique, e.g., n9-exported-data-1234
-    # (do not include s3:// in passed name), when omitted random name will be generated.
+    # (do not include s3:// in the passed name); when omitted, a random name will be generated.
     s3_bucket_name = "<S3_BUCKET_FOR_N9_DATA_NAME>"

     # Optionally, tags to add for every created resource.